karlssberg/Motiv/README.md

-﻿# Motive - turn your if-statements into why-statements.
+# Motive - turn your if-statements into why-statements.

 Are you fed up with debugging Boolean expressions and want to quickly find out what went wrong?
 Do you need to tell others what went wrong?
-Does it all look like Spagghetti?
+Does it all look like Spaghetti?

 If so then look no further, because Motive will help make these problems disappear.